When is the best time to visit Arkansas?

 I am writing this post on January 24 in central Arkansas.
 The skies are clear and the temperature is currently 57 and the high is supposed to be 63.

-However, about every 5 – 10 years we get a major ice storm.
+However, every few years we get a major ice storm.

 Winter in Arkansas is kind of like Forrest Gump’s box of chocolates.
 You never know what you might get.
 However, it will typically be pretty mild.

 Winters can be beautiful here.
 We have a list of things to do in Arkansas in the winter.

 I love hiking in Arkansas in winter.
 On clear days during the leaf-off you can see for miles.
 Plus you don’t have to worry about bugs or snakes!

 It is really fun to visit some of the Arkansas waterfalls during times when there have been several days of below freezing temperatures.
 The ice formations are spectacular.
 During the first freezes in the state you can often find frost flowers if you take a walk in the woods.